What Factors Affect Natural Gas Prices?

 2. The distance the natural gas has to travel from source to distribution.

-4. State regulations that govern the movement and sale of natural gas.
+4. State regulations govern the movement and sale of natural gas.

 5. Transmission pipeline infrastructure.
 This can affect the capacity of companies to move the natural gas from trading hubs, storage facilities, and production areas, to distribution centers.